Side Channel for Light Blocking

 Choose your color for the channels:

-You can also choose the color of the channel brushing: white, black or gray color.
+Side channels come with light gray brushing.
 The brushing is a thin fibrous material that inserts into the tips of the channels to more fully block all light, and helps the shade travel smoothly though the channel.
+Different side channel options are available based on whether you INSIDE or OUTSIDE mount your shades.

 Please contact us to add side channels to your order.